-If you are worried that someone is trying to guess him access control of your computer, you can set Windows to temporarily block login attempts after a certain number of failed attempts.
+If you're concerned that someone is trying to guess your computer's password, you can set Windows to temporarily block login attempts after a certain number of failed attempts.

 Assuming you have not set them up Windows as long as the user input, the system operation allows you an unlimited number of password attempts for local user accounts.
 Of course, this feature is convenient when you do not remember your password, but it also offers an unlimited number of tampering attempts to other people who do not have physical access to your computer.

-While there are ways to bypass or reset a password, setting Windows to temporarily suspend login attempts after several failed password entries can at least help prevent occasional hacking attempts if te a local user account.
+Although there are ways to bypass or reset a password, setting Windows to temporarily suspend login attempts after several failed code entries can at least help prevent occasional burglary attempts if you are using a local user account.
 See below how to make these settings.

 Useful Notes: By modifying this setting, you are given the right to hurt you by locking your computer for a while, just by accidentally entering the wrong passwords.
 You should also have another administrator account that can unlock the regular account.